ranjitmishra/Predict-FM-Songs-Using-Markert-Basket-Analysis/README.md

 # Predict-FM-Songs-Using-Markert-Basket-Analysis
-Demonstrate music recommendation based on association rules of Market Basket Analysis
+I am using LastFM dataset to demostrate music recommendation based on association rules of Market Basket Analysis.
+LastFM dataset is widely available on various websites.